-Last week on your conference call, you guys sort of articulated, there has not really been any big uptake in utilization at the time as a result of coronavirus, and it was essentially business as usual, I think, was the — like the general phrasing.
+Last week on your conference call, you guys sort of articulated, there has not really been any big uptake in utilization at the time as a result of coronavirus, and it was essentially business as usual, I think, was the — as the general phrasing.

 But the world is kind of evolving pretty rapidly here day by day.
 And I think as people in many parts of the U.S. now are focusing on, let’s call it, personal conservatism.
 I’m curious if you’re seeing any signs that maybe there’s less utilization of the U.S. health care system overall?
 Maybe we’ll just start high level there.

 Greater than 80% of the cases that have been out there so far on the coronavirus are mild.
 And as far as populations go, the older ones seem to be the more vulnerable at Centene, which includes WellCare.
-We’ve got 94% of our combined population — patient — membership population, 94% younger than 70 years of age and 45% is less than 20, given our big participation, #1 market share in Medicaid, especially the TANF and the CHIP populations.
+We’ve got 94% of our combined population — the patient — membership population, 94% younger than 70 years of age and 45% is less than 20, given our big participation, #1 market share in Medicaid, especially the TANF and the CHIP populations.

 Varian Medical Systems (3/9 – Conference Call)